One great thing to come from the COVID lockdown has been a great number of entirely virtual hackathons popping up all over the world.

 In the case of SAKU, they are leveraging ‘outdoors’ and ‘community’ as some of their differentiators.
 In the app, they celebrated a tree-shaped avatar that would ‘grow’ as the user did more wellbeing activities.
 A user can also explore ‘the forest’ where they would build their community.

-JH expanded,“I especially like them because it forces the brief for your product, such that it has to live up to the best of those to axes.”
+“I especially like them because it forces the brief for your product, such that it has to live up to the best of those two axes.”

 JH is unquestionably right here.
 If you have identified a way to differentiate or a direction you have to move in order to find clear space, the axes provide the brief you need to steer your product development.